benstaf/benew/content/posts/ycw26predemoscore.md

 author: "YC Bench Team"
 ---

-As YC W26 approaches Demo Day, the biggest challenge for investors isn’t access—it’s prioritization.

 Hundreds of startups, limited time, and asymmetric information make it hard to know where to focus.
 While some firms like [Lobster Capital](https://www.lobstercap.com/) concentrate on identifying the absolute outliers (top ~2%), many funds—especially diversified YCombinator strategies like [Rebel Fund](https://www.rebelfund.vc/)—optimize for a broader top 10% to balance upside with portfolio risk.

 This post introduces our **Pre-Demo Day Score**, a data-driven ranking designed specifically for that purpose.